-"Reverse Mentoring is about passing on knowledge and experience from the bottom up in the hierarchy of a company," affirms Michael Heuser.
-Professor for International Management at the University of Applied Sciences in Paderborn.
-"Not only individuals learn, but the organization as a whole."
+“Reverse mentoring is about passing on knowledge and experience in a company hierarchy from bottom to top,” Michael Heuser confirms Professor for international management at the University of Applied Sciences in Paderborn.
+"It is not just individuals who learn, but the organization as a whole."

 Build a learning organization

 In addition, mutual understanding is promoted.
-For just as it is not easy for the "old man" to think into the young world, so it is sometimes difficult for the Juniors to understand why the seniors tick as they do.
-In general, "youngsters" tend to like to do things differently, to reinvent the wheel and to simply ignore the useful "old wisdom".
+Just as it is not easy for the “old” to think into the young world, it is sometimes difficult for the juniors to understand why the seniors tick the way they do.
+“Youngsters” tend to tend to do everything differently, to quasi reinvent the wheel and to simply ignore the useful “old wisdom”.

-Lack of esteem for the lifework of earlier generations often leads to incomprehension and dispute.
-However, the young professionals are very willing to learn.
-In addition, they are very interested in classical mentoring.
-Over two-thirds could envisage mentoring support.
-Two out of ten millennials even want it explicitly, according to Monster's "World of Work" study.
+A lack of appreciation for the life's work of previous generations often leads to incomprehension and conflict.
+However, the young professionals are extremely willing to learn.
+They are also very interested in classic mentoring.
+Over two thirds could imagine support from a mentor.
+Two out of ten millennials even explicitly request this, Monster's “World of Work” study found.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!